MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex2_message_encryption.md

     New-OMEConfiguration -Identity "Finance Department" -ExternalMailExpiryInDays 7

-3. Confirm the warning message for customizing the template with **"Y"** for Yes.
+3. Confirm the warning message for customizing the template with **"Y"** for Yes and press **Enter**.

 4. Change the introduction text message with the following cmdlet:

     Set-OMEConfiguration -Identity "Finance Department" -IntroductionText " from Contoso Ltd. finance department has sent you a secure message."

-5. Confirm the warning message for customizing the template with **"Y"** for Yes.
+5. Confirm the warning message for customizing the template with **"Y"** for Yes and press **Enter**.

 6. Change the body email text of the message with the following cmdlet:

     Set-OMEConfiguration -Identity "Finance Department" -EmailText "Encrypted message sent from Contoso Ltd. finance department.
-Handle the content responsible."
+Handle the content responsibly."

+7. Confirm the warning message for customizing the template with **"Y"** for Yes and press **Enter**.

-7. Change the disclaimer URL to point to Contoso's privacy statement site:
+8. Change the disclaimer URL to point to Contoso's privacy statement site:

     Set-OMEConfiguration -Identity "Finance Department" -PrivacyStatementURL "https://contoso.com/privacystatement.html"

-8. Confirm the warning message for customizing the template with **"Y"** for Yes.
+9. Confirm the warning message for customizing the template with **"Y"** for Yes and press **Enter**..

-9. Use the following cmdlet to create a mail flow rule, which applies the custom OME template to all messages sent from the finance team.
+10. Use the following cmdlet to create a mail flow rule, which applies the custom OME template to all messages sent from the finance team.

     New-TransportRule -Name "Encrypt all mails from Finance team" -FromScope InOrganization -FromMemberOf "Finance Team" -ApplyRightsProtectionCustomizationTemplate "Finance Department" -ApplyRightsProtectionTemplate Encrypt

-10. Leave the PowerShell open.
+11. Leave the PowerShell open.

 You have successfully created a new transport rule that applies the custom OME template automatically, when a member of the finance department sends a message to external recipients.